A Poincar\'e-Birkhoff theorem for tight Reeb flows on $S^3$: Introduction

 Our goal is to describe a non-resonance condition for Reeb flows on the tight 3-sphere which implies the existence of infinitely many closed orbits, and generalizes the twist-condition on the Poincar\'e-Birkhoff Theorem to cases where a global surface of section might not be available.
 We assume instead that there is a pair of periodic orbits forming a Hopf link.
 The infinitesimal flow about the two components defines rotation numbers and, as we shall see, if these numbers do not satisfy a precise resonance condition then infinitely many closed orbits exist and are distinguished by their homotopy classes in the complement of the Hopf link.
 This lack of resonance can be seen as a twist-condition: one finds a non-empty open twist interval such that there is a closed orbit associated to every rational point in its interior.

-In the presence of a disk-like global surface of section for the flow -- for example when the contact form is dynamically convex as in~\cite{convex} -- an orbit corresponding to a fixed point of the return map together with the boundary of the global section constitute a Hopf link.
-The return map restricted to the open annulus obtained by removing this fixed point is well-defined.
+In the presence of a disk-like global surface of section for the flow, an orbit corresponding to a fixed point of the return map and the boundary of the global section constitute a Hopf link.
+According to a remarkable result by Hofer, Wysocki and Zehnder~\cite{convex} this is the case for Reeb flows given by dynamically convex contact forms on the $3$-sphere.
+The return map restricted to the open annulus obtained by removing a fixed point is well-defined.
 In this case, the lack of resonance mentioned above is a twist-condition, and our result can be reduced to the Poincar\'e-Birkhoff Theorem, or rather to a generalization due to Franks~\cite{MR951509}.
-We will explain this analogy more thoroughly in section~\ref{sec-intro_interpretation}.
+We will explain this analogy more thoroughly in Section~\ref{sec-intro_interpretation}.

 There are examples of Hopf links and Reeb flows as above where both components of the link do not bound a disk-like global section.
 In this case a two-dimensional reduction is not available.
 To circumvent this difficulty, we use a different approach in place of the theory of global surfaces of section which is of a variational nature.
 The idea is to consider the homology of the abstract Conley index of a sufficiently large isolating block for the gradient flow of the action functional, as Angenent did in~\cite{angenent} for the energy.
 The analysis of~\cite{angenent} shows that properties of the curve-shortening flow are sufficient in order to define a Conley index associated to a so-called flat knot, which in special cases can be used to deduce existence results for closed geodesics on the 2-sphere.
-We shall consider instead cylindrical contact homology on the complement of the Hopf link.
+We shall consider instead cylindrical contact homology on the complement of the Hopf link, which is defined using the machinery of punctured pseudo-holomorphic curves in symplectizations as introduced by Hofer~\cite{93}.
 In this sense, the results are analogous to those of~\cite{angenent}, but in the more general setting of Reeb flows on the tight 3-sphere.
-We explain this analogy more thoroughly in section~\ref{sec-intro_SO3}.
+We explain this analogy more thoroughly in Section~\ref{sec-intro_SO3}.